curiousest/curiousest.github.io/_drafts/2025-03-22-our-lady-of-the-immaculate-commitment.md

 He pulled into his driveway thick with overgrown shrubs, the house looming before him like a welcoming fortress draped in muted hues.
 The front door creaked open, and the familiar smell of home hit him, a layered cake of an aroma with Nausea icing.
 It was as though the walls exhaled his childhood with each breath.

 Home wrapped around him like a thick blanket, but the comfort stretched far beyond mere four walls.
 Here, the colours seemed brighter, the air light as he stepped across the threshold, every sensation tailored to cradle him.
-Suddenly, the apartment buzzed with life, echoing laughter and the kind of chatter that poured caffeine into the very fabric of things.
+Suddenly, the bungalow buzzed with life, echoing laughter and the kind of chatter that poured caffeine into the very fabric of things.

 A door swung open, and there was his fiancée, Mary.
 She greeted him with an outstretched arm, a smile that foretold the warmth of the embrace they were about to share.